chuckbergeron/etherplate/README.md

 4. Use `direnv allow` to export the env vars into your current terminal shell.

-### Ganache (CLI)
+### Run the Ganache CLI (local EVM)

-Create a directory for ganache-cli to store it's database in:

-`mkdir .ganache`
+Start up the local Ethereum test node with:

+`npm run ganache`

 ### Compile the Solidity code

+Once Ganache is running, in another terminal window compile and migrate the contracts:

 `truffle compile`

-### Migrate the Contracts

-This will deploy the contract to the network (tip: use --network=ropsten to deploy to Ethereum's Ropsten Testnet)
+This will deploy the compiled contracts to the network (tip: use --network=ropsten to deploy to Ethereum's Ropsten Testnet, --network=rinkeby for rinkeby, etc)

 `truffle migrate`

 # Run the Project

-Make sure the truffle contracts are compiled and migrated.
+Make sure the truffle contracts are compiled and migrated, and ganache is running.

-In one terminal window, run the ganache-cli (local Ethereum RPC test node) with:

-`./ganache.sh`

-Once Ganache is running, in another terminal start the Webpack dev server.
+Start the Webpack dev server.

 `npm run dev`